srmu2001/Sreerag-s-Portfolio/DocumentScanner/README.md

 Added a DocumentScanner.exe located in the RUN folder.

-Note: Be sure to close the window tabs
+Note: Be sure to close all the window tabs

 ## Compatibility